 OSS is a Schlumberger company that provides products and services to oil and gas operators.
 The company operates in the following six divisions: integrated solutions, production systems, processing systems, control systems, swivel and marine systems, and subsea services.
-The company was formed through the integration of the Cameron subsea section and Schlumberger-owned Framo Engineering.
-OSS supplied the Multi-Phase Flow Meter (MPFM) and Collet Vertical Connections (CVCs) that were used by New Industries to fabricate the Katmai K1 Jumper.
-OSS did not supply the Katmai K1 MPFM flange fasteners.
+The company was formed through the integration of the Cameron subsea section and Schlumbergerowned Framo Engineering.
+OSS supplied the Katmai K1 Jumper MPFM and Collet Vertical Connections (CVCs).